 Craig Symonds took part in the BioBlitz Newfoundland and Labrador 2025, a week-long survey of the Limestone Landscapes of the Great Northern Peninsula, near L’Anse aux Meadows, where the Vikings first landed and established the earliest known European settlement in North America.
-The event brought together ecologists, biologists and other specialists to document and identify the amazing biodiversity in this rare ecosystem, including plants so endangered they are found nowhere else on Earth.
+The event brought together ecologists, biologists and other scientists to document and identify the amazing biodiversity in this rare ecosystem, including plants so endangered they are found nowhere else on Earth.
+During the BioBlitz, Symonds recorded the first Amber-haired Blacklet (Cheilosia lasiophthalma) ever found in Newfoundland.
 As one of Canada’s designated Priority Places for Species at Risk, the Limestone Landscapes are the focus of collaborative conservation and research efforts.
 Symonds’ participation was made possible with support from the Biological Survey of Canada, and the Government of Newfoundland and Labrador's Department of Fisheries, Forestry and Agriculture in affiliation with Environment and Climate Change Canada.

 For Toronto’s CONTACT Photography Festival, Craig Symonds exhibited 'A Tribute to the Honey Bee' in collaboration with Melanie Coates aka BEEGrrl, a Toronto urban beekeeping pioneer who launched the world’s first rooftop hotel apiary on the Fairmont Royal York in 2008.
 The project highlighted the delicate balance between agricultural needs and the preservation of natural ecosystems, using honey bees as a platform for reflection.
 Recognized as part of the official World Bee Day celebrations by the United Nation’s Food and Agriculture Organization, the exhibition was produced with generous support from the Ontario Arts Council, an agency of the Government of Ontario.